uit-no/python-course-2018/session-2/exercises.md

+three sessions in the morning:

+- 9:00 - 10:00
+- 10:15 - 11:00
+- 11:15 - 12:00

+# Recap: lists (10 minutes)

+example list of strings and show how we append to it

+also show how to pop

+# String handling (15 minutes)

+We will discuss "+" vs. append/split/join and f-strings vs .format.

+explain why split and join is useful

+how to build a string out of very many small strings

+# Recap: defining functions (10 minutes)

+function which shouts (uppercases everything)

+# Collaborative challenge: Function which manipulates a string (10 minutes)

+function which splits a string and joins on a character

-# Exercise 2.1: String concatenation
+# Exercise 2.1: String concatenation (15 minutes)

 Write a function which receives a name, e.g. "James Bond" and prints: "My name is Bond, James Bond".

-Start first with printing "My name is James Bond".
+- Start first with printing "My name is James Bond".
-Work on solutions incrementally.
+- Work on solutions incrementally.
-It is totally OK to solve it only halfway, but if you have time left, go for the "My name is Bond, James Bond".
+- It is totally OK to solve it only halfway, but if you have time left, go for the "My name is Bond, James Bond".

-We will discuss "+" vs. append/split/join and f-strings vs .format.
+(15 minutes break)

+# File I/O, part 1

+Start by discussing the James Bond function: printing inside the function vs. returning the result and printing outside.

+We motivate why we rather return it and we discuss file I/O:

+- writing to a file
+- reading from a file

 # Exercise 2.2: String handling and templating